Donmclean/riko/README.md

         - If this fails you should complete the following instructions:<br/>
         [Install Wine on Mac](https://www.davidbaumgold.com/tutorials/wine-mac/) to package a windows version of your app.

-> It's recommended that you run a `npm run setup-demo` first and get a good feel for working with the build system.
+> Run `npm run setup-js` to start create a js module/library project.
-> Then run a `npm run setup` when you're ready to start your application.
+> Or run a `npm run setup` when you're ready to start a web application.
 > Or run a `npm run setup-electron` if you're building an electron application.

 - After running one of the setup commands notice there is a new `src/` folder in the directory.